chinesefirewall/forage-lyft-starter-repo/README.md

 ## Overview

-Car Service Manager is a Python project which is was part of the Back-End Engineering Job Simulation program by "Lyft Inc" from Forage, aimed at managing the servicing needs of a fleet of cars.
+Car Service Manager is a Python project that was part of my Back-End Engineering Job Simulation program by "Lyft Inc" from Forage, aimed at managing the servicing needs of a fleet of cars.
 It employs design patterns such as Factory Method, Strategy, and Composition to maintain an easily extensible, modular codebase.

 ## Features